Reading Time: 5 minutes

 Limitations of a mobile phone

 - Using a mobile phone as a GPS, or camera or for anything else reduces battery life.
 The more functions that are turned on and the more often the screen is used, the shorter the battery life.

-- A mobile phone battery will tend to flatten very quickly on bushwalks, if not turned to flight mode, on bushwalks due to the weak or patchy signal (see notes in Mobile Phones page).
+- A mobile phone battery will tend to flatten very quickly on bushwalks, if not turned to flight mode, due to a weak or patchy signal (see notes on Mobile phones page).

 - The screen is difficult to see in bright conditions and very difficult to use if wet, cold, shivering, sweaty or otherwise impaired.